 Welch claimed his 1902 automobile engine (above) had a “hemispheric combustion chamber” but it’s hardly a genuine hemi, and the valve arrangement is rather odd.
 It had two intakes and one exhaust; the two intakes on the side were atmospheric (no cam actuation), and the single exhaust is on top, mechanically activated by something described as a “disc”.
 The point is that although the Welch engine shows some understanding of the benefits of larger valves and better breathing, this is not a true or classic hemi head.

 Almost certainly not, since Truscott had been building hemis since 1901 (this is a 1902 heavy duty unit from their catalog, note the fully-counter-weighted crankshaft).
 There were associations between Welch and Truscott, which cast the engines for Welch in its foundry.
 Undoubtedly Welch encountered the Truscott hemi there, and saw that it was a better solution than his own three-valve “bathtub” head.
 And he went ahead and filed a patent on it.
-For that matter, he undoubtedly saw or heard of the 1905 Premier too, which may have further influenced him.

 Not that there’s any mention of that very important historical milestone in its placard at the Indy 500 Museum.
 And even the year is wrong.
 Pretty pathetic, given that Fisher was the founder of the Speedway.
+Note: the sign has been updated to “1905”.

 I came across a rather fascinating post and comment thread at theoldmotor.com from 2011 about the 1902 Truscott engine and the source of its inspiration.
 Several expert commenters weighed in on the subject, but none had a defining theory.
 But the very last comment, added two months later, caught my attention.
 A David Gierke left this tantalizing comment: